pheggeseth/MEAN-Stack-Todo-App/README.md

 # AngularJS ToDo List App

-The third weekend challenge for Prime Digital Academy is to create a todo application using AngularJS and the MEAN stack.
+The third weekend challenge for Prime Digital Academy was to create a todo application using AngularJS and the MEAN stack.
+The application uses a MongoDB database to store a collection of all todos.
+A new todo may be added by inputting text as well as a category.
+The new todo is then stored on the database and appended to the list of todos stored in the AngularJS controller and rendered by AngularJS.
+Each todo in the list may be completed or deleted, and these state changes are automatically reflected in the database.

+Optional stretch goals that were implemented as part of this project were the ability to filter the displayed list of todos by the todo category, a todo delete confirmation modal using Sweetalert, simple input validation upon submit, and the use of Bootstrap CSS.
+I also implemented a custom-made checkbox as well as limited CSS animations via ngAnimate.

 ## Built With

-MongoDB, AngularJS, Express, Node.js
+MongoDB, AngularJS, Express, Node.js, Sweetalert

 ## Getting Started